MuhammadZeshanLatif/instalkgram/README.md

-# InStalkgram Website Enhancement
+# TheInstaViewer Website Enhancement

-This document outlines the enhancements made to the InStalkgram website as per the requirements.
+This document outlines the enhancements made to the TheInstaViewer website as per the requirements.

 ## Features Implemented